 Ingredients of Customer Centricity: Extreme Creativity

-Customer Experience determines not only whether a brand survives, it determines if it thrives.
+Customer Experience determines not only whether a brand survives, but also whether it thrives.
 In this series of articles, our goal is to elucidate and extrapolate the various ingredients of customer centricity.
-First, an organizational shift towards adopting a customer-first mentality (Extreme Customer Obsession), and then how to timeously act on your renewed understanding of your customer (Extreme Speed).
-In this article, we will focus on the third element, Extreme Creativity, that accelerates our journey towards being a consumer-first organization.
+First, an organizational shift towards adopting a customer-first mentality (Extreme Customer Obsession).
+Next, how to timeously act on your renewed understanding of your customer (Extreme Speed).
+In this article, we will focus on the third element, Extreme Creativity, which accelerates our journey towards being a consumer-first organization.

 “When it comes to creating and delivering a remarkable experience for customers, one of the key points is tech and data as enablers, whereas empathy and creative are the drivers” ~ Glen Hartman, Senior Managing Director Accenture Interactive

-As consumers’ wants and needs change, being more creative in your approach means you can stay abreast of these changes and do something about them more quickly and easily.
+Consumers’ wants and needs change.
+So, being more creative in your approach means staying abreast of these changes.
+Sometimes you can even do something about them more quickly and easily.
 If you wish to excel, you have to be creative.
 Yet creativity is a unique skill, which we sadly cannot all master.
-According to Forrester, out of every 100 people, 90 can validate a concept (they’re the spectators), 9 can curate concepts, but only 1 can truly create.
+According to Forrester, out of every 100 people, 90 can validate a concept (they’re the spectators).
+As for the other 10, 9 can curate concepts, but only 1 can truly create.

 Tweetaway: If you wish to excel, you have to be creative https://insit.es/2NtsrZh via @InSites #mrx #newmr #CEXP #CXresearch #CEXPresearch